We make every effort to keep you and your baby comfortable. Care at Doernbecher’s NICU includes:

 - Don’t wear jewelry or watches; this helps us prevent infections.

 Parent participation: You are an essential part of the primary care team and involved in every aspect of your baby’s care.
 We encourage you to take part in daily rounds with doctors and nurses to help plan your baby’s treatment.
-Someone is always available to answer your questions.
+We can tell you about what time we will round on your baby each day.

 Individual care: Our neonatologists and nurses monitor your baby around the clock and provide immediate care.

-Music therapist: We provide music therapy several days a week.
-An instrumentalist trained in soothing techniques plays in the NICU general area and can play in your baby’s area by request.
+Music therapist: We provide music therapy once a week.
+An instrumentalist trained in soothing techniques plays in the NICU general area.
+If you are visiting during music therapy, you can ask the musician to play in your baby’s area.

 Clothes closet: You may not have had a chance to bring a change of clothes when your baby was admitted, or your clothing may become soiled while you’re here.
-No worries.
-We offer clothing options.
+OHSU's social services team can give you a change of clothes if you need it.
+Just ask us to reach out to them for you.

-Refreshment and activity cart: Twice a week, Ronald McDonald House Charities offers free snacks, beverages, toiletries and activity items such as playing cards and coloring books.
+Refreshment and activity cart: Every other Thursday, Ronald McDonald House Charities offers free snacks, beverages, toiletries and activity items such as playing cards and coloring books.

 Your baby’s care area